 In this article, we’re going to show you exactly how to run outside zone and how you can install it into your offensive system.

-What Is Outside Zone In Football?
+What Is The Outside Zone Play?

 Outside zone is a run play that takes advantage of the cut-off blocks and leverages the offensive line to get an aggressive running attack that will wear down the defense’s pursuit.